duglin/xreg-github/README.md

 - support overriding spec defined attributes - like "format"
 - write down the model for the spec defined attributes
 - support the create/modify by/on attributes
+- add checks for valid obj/map key names in new validation funcs ****
+- copy all of the types tests in http from Reg to groups, resources and vers